samdalvai/js-box2d-lite/README.md

 # js-box2d-lite

-A Javascript port of box2d-lite
+A Javascript port of Erin Catto's box2d-lite.

+Link to the original version here: https://github.com/erincatto/box2d-lite

 # How to run